ArshA-IT/-IT240826_C04_Exam./Question 1 (C) troubleshooting a list of very common Excel mistakes.md

 # Formulas Not Calculating

-##  few sites with troubleshoorting  a list of very common Excel mistakes.
+##  few sites with troubleshooting  a list of very common Excel mistakes.

 ### Relying too much on manual entry
 Relying too much on manual entry increases the risk of typographical errors and inconsistencies in your data.